Creator & Founder

 I did not plan to built my own clothing label until that point.
 So I sat down, turned on all my brain cells and finally got the idea for the business of my dreams:

-For powerful alternative ladies who are out for something EXTRA!
+For powerful alternative creatures who are out for something EXTRA!

 Who expect more from the fashion industry, than just annual trends and anxiety!